HabeebAkorede/Wheat-Production/README.md

 1. Identifying the Top Wheat Producers by Country
 2. Determining Leading Wheat Producers by Continent
 3. Analyzing Time-Series Data for Different Countries
+4. Total Wheat Produced per Year
+5. Year-over- year Production Analysis

 ## Skills demonstrated
   - Data Wrangling with Excel
   - Lookup functions
   - Filters
-  - Data visualization with Tableau
+  - Data visualization with Power BI
+  - Data Modelling
+  - DAX

 ## Data Cleaning
    After checking for duplicates I observed that the dataset contains none, Although I encountered some data inconsistencies and swiftly resolved them using the 'Find and Replace' function.
 To better organize the data, I effectively utilized filters to isolate specific subsets for analysis.